polodev/datawookie/content/blog/2018-04-30-classification-balanced-data.md

        'Positive' Class : Yes
 {{< /highlight >}}

 Significantly better!
 The overall accuracy of the classifier has dropped, but the sensitivity has increased dramatically.
-The specificity has dropped, but that was inevitable: there's always going to be a compromise between sensitivity and specificity!
+The specificity has also declined, but that was inevitable: there's always going to be a compromise between sensitivity and specificity!

-Moral: unbalanced data can yield sub-optimal models but simple rebalancing can improve model performance appreciably.
+Moral: unbalanced data can yield sub-optimal models, but simple rebalancing can improve model performance appreciably.

 <!--
 <iframe width="560" height="315" src="https://www.youtube.com/embed/JtswlY4WflI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>